 Potential winners can be nominated by their colleagues, peers or senior managers and will have to satisfy a number of criteria including exam record, leadership and initiative and work and technical competence as well as demonstrating to the judges that they bring an extra element of star quality to their role.
 The awards are an ideal opportunity for employers to give thanks and recognition to hard-working and talented members of their teams.

-Previous winners and runners-up of the coveted award have represented many of the region’s leading independent practices as well as nationally recognised accountancy firms and some of Yorkshire’s top businesses and organisations.
+Previous winners and runners-up of the coveted award have represented many of the region’s leading independent practices as well as national accountancy firms and some of Yorkshire’s top businesses and organisations.

 Jack Sunter from Mazars was named runner-up with Tom Reid of Murray Harcourt claiming third spot.
 The other finalists were Callum Byers from Deloitte, Daryl Walsh from KPMG, Dale Smith from EY and Joseph Miller from PwC.

 Entries for Young Accountant of the Year 2020 will open later in the year.

 The previous winners of the Young Accountant of the Year title are:

 - Catherine Fletcher – 2017